m4pol/fatebot/README.md

 <h2>Attention Attention!!!
 My english is terrible.
 I'm so sorry about that :( </h2>

 # Fatebot v0.4
-This is my first IRC bot for launch ddos attack, Mainly of scan target are IoT device that run linux and open default SSH port, This bot is write on Go language.
+This is my first IRC bot for launch DDoS attack, Mainly of scan target are Anything that run linux and open default SSH port, This bot is write on Go language.
 For education purpose only.
 Please test it in your lab.
 And i create this for join university in the future not for attack anyone server with out any permission!!!

 <strong>IRC commands are in the bottom of The page.</strong>

 <img src="assets/drfate.jpg" alt="Dr Fate">

 # Infect
 The infect function of this botnet is scanning by default SSH port<strong>(Scan on range of CHN network by default.
-You can add more or change it, if you want.)</strong>
+You can add more or change it, If you want.)</strong>
 and login by Brute-force attack.
-This botnet will use "curl" to get payload from FTP server, so... please prepair your FTP server first, It very important for infect process.
+This botnet will use "curl" to get payload from FTP server, So...
+Please prepair your FTP server first, It's very important for infect process.

 <strong>I scan on my private netowrk in SSH range, And comment a function of running session.(That's why bot is not join The server.)</strong>
 <img src="assets/scanprocess.png" alt="SSH scan">